Siegallab/PIE/docs/source/single_im_analysis.rst

 ^^^^^^

 + **input_im_path**: *{path}*
-    the path to the image to be analyzed
+    the path to the image to be analyzed.
 + **output_path**: *{path}*
     the directory in which image analysis folders should be created
 + **image_type**: *{'bright' or 'dark'}*